Wizkiller96/WizBot/docs/commands-readme.md

 - If you want to have **unlimited** number of flowers, you will have to **host** the bot.
 - Commands `.award X @person` and `.take X @person` can only be used by the *bot owner*.
 - If you `.plant` the flower, flower will be avaliable for everyone to `.pick` it.
 In that case you will **lose** the flower.

-## Manage Permissions

-**These permissions refer to the permissions you can set in Discord settings for individual users or roles.**